 Reading Gaol tours

-See the dark history of Victorian prison life revealed on guided tours of Reading Gaol, curated by the National Trust and in association with Artangel.
+In 2016 we revealed the dark history of Victorian prison life on guided tours of Reading Gaol in association with Artangel.

-Exclusive tours will tell the history of the gaol and follow how prisoners were processed then housed.
+The exclusive tours told the history of the gaol and allowed visitors to follow how prisoners were processed then housed.

-Reading Prison was only de-commissioned in 2013 and now you will have the opportunity to see the austere corridors, wings, and cells, exploring the prisoner entrance, the hospital, the old chapel and Oscar Wilde’s own cell.
-Tours will take place between Friday 4 November and Saturday 26 November.
+De-commissioned in 2013 the tours presented the opportunity to see the austere corridors, wings, and cells, exploring the prisoner entrance, the hospital, the old chapel and Oscar Wilde’s own cell.

 Wilde spent two soul-destroying years incarcerated in Reading Prison from 1895-97.
 It was while there he wrote De Profundis, a long and harrowing love letter on spirituality and faith which charts his journey into the depths of degradation as he renounces his debauched lifestyle and celebrates the power of art.